Protein and Endurance Athletes: Timing it Right

 Will Brinks explains the many benefits of protein for endurance athletes.

 Endurance athletes are all too familiar with the message that carbohydrates are the most important food to eat.
-Carbohydrates fuel muscles like petrol your car.
+Carbohydrates fuel muscles, like petrol in your car.
 Muscle is comprised of many components: connective, nerves, blood capillaries, and muscle cells.
 All these have a common building block: proteins.
 There are thousands of proteins in your body with many different structures and functions.
 The building blocks for these proteins come from our diet.

 Proteins in your body are continuously degraded and synthesized by processes that require energy.
 These processes are tightly linked to energy consumption by your whole body.
 Whole-body protein synthesis represents the combined synthesis rates by all the tissues and organs in your body.

 Nutrition, ageing, exercise and other factors can affect protein synthesis in individual tissues while having little effect on others.
 Accordingly, athletes are concerned with protein synthesis and degradation rate in muscle tissue.
 Yet how does endurance exercise affect muscle protein turnover?

 During prolonged exercise, such as long-distance running or cycling, proteins can be broken down to provide 3 to 5% of the total energy expenditure.
 When muscle glycogen becomes low, or if initial glycogen stores are low, energy contribution from protein can be up to 10%.